 BAHN organises a biennial international Brethren history conference.

-The seventh biennial conference will be on the theme of the Brethren and the Bible, and will be held at Bishop Woodford House, Ely, in England in 6-8 July 2015.
+The seventh biennial conference will be on the theme of the Brethren and the Bible, and is to be held at Bishop Woodford House, Ely, in England in 6-8 July 2015.
 The sixth conference was held at Pilgrim Hall, East Sussex, England, from 15th until 17th July, 2013, and its theme was 'Brethren thought in historical perspective'.

 Papers given at the first International Brethren History conference in 2003 have been published in Neil Dickson and Tim Grass (eds), The Growth of the Brethren Movement: National and International Experiences, Carlisle: Paternoster, 2006 (a festschrift for the 80th birthday of Harold Rowdon).
 Papers from the second conference have been printed as, Witness in Many Lands: Leadership and Outreach in the Brethren